The LOGIC Home: How a More Attainable GO Logic Home Came to Life

 Listening to our team when they ask hard questions about access and price

-And proving that “more attainable” does not have to mean “lesser”.
-It can mean smarter.
+Proving that “more attainable” does not have to mean “lesser”.
+It can just mean smarter